The 32GB iPhone 7 is tempting but many of you will be better off buying another version of the iPhone 7 or iPhone 7 Plus.

 You can snap photos and video at will.
 You can download apps and music and any other files without feeling the pressure of your device’s threshold.

-Friends and family have been asking me about the iPhone 7 and iPhone 7 Plus, which model to buy.
-And without hesitation I tell them all to buy the 128GB iPhone 7 or iPhone 7 Plus.
+Friends and family have been asking us which iPhone 7 and iPhone 7 Plus to.
+And without hesitation we tell them to buy the 128GB iPhone 7 or iPhone 7 Plus.
 They provide the most value, and enough space for most users.

-I don’t know how you’ll use your iPhone 7 but I’m willing to wager you’ll use apps, shoot photos and video, and download music and other files.
-I am also willing to bet 32GB fills up a whole lot faster than you think.
+We don’t know how you’ll use your iPhone 7 but we’re willing to wager you’ll use apps, shoot photos and video, and download music and other files.

 If you can afford the 128GB iPhone 7, pull the trigger.
-It has the potential to save you from numerous headaches and it could ultimately save you some money.
+It will save you from numerous headaches and it could ultimately save you some money.
 Additional iCloud storage space doesn’t come free.
+And if you don’t get enough storage, prepare to spend money every month on the service.